pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan
 - [ ] **EXPLAIN** any skipped tasks

+**Common Issues to Check:**

+- Enum used in multiple places but not found in search
+- Enum has unclear purpose or name
+- Enum structure doesn't match codebase patterns
+- Missing context about enum's role in the system
+- Similar enums exist with different patterns

 ### Phase 2: Structure and Organization

 - [ ] Reorganize structure according to recommended order: